travelience/Aida/readme.md

 ```

 # Api
-If you want to make calls to a REST api, you have to add in the context the api.
+If you want to make calls to a REST api, you have to add the api to the context.

 ```php